-In this article, we demonstrate how and why companies should evaluate other viable options for developing and scaling their sustainability programs.
-Learn why the better solution often involves a partnership with experts who can integrate with your team across multiple levels of the organization.
+In this article, we demonstrate how and why companies should evaluate other viable options for developing and scaling their sustainability programs, like partnering with experts who can integrate with your team across multiple levels of the organization.

 The flexibility of an integrated consulting team addresses cross-functional business needs by working across multiple departments and levels within the organization.